-The Brunnier Art Museum is located at Iowa State University in Ames, Iowa.
+The Brunnier Art Museum is located on the second floor of the Scheman Building in the Iowa State Center, Iowa State University in Ames, Iowa.
+MAP

 There is free parking available on the north and south side of the Scheman Building.
-Handicap parking and access is available on the north side of the building.
+Handicap/mobility impaired parking and access is available on the north side of the building.